-We Participated In Some Of The Testing And Checkout Of The Space Suits We Would WearNASA built this device to simulate the experience of walking in the one-sixth gravity of the moon, by lifting five sixths of the combined weight of the astronaut, suit and backpack.
-Alan refers to the experience as his first space-age wedgie.
+We Participated In Some Of The Testing And Checkout Of The Space Suits We Would WearNASA built this device to simulate the experience of walking in the one-sixth gravity of the moon, by lifting five sixths of the combined weight of an astronaut, suit and backpack.
+I am the first to try out the device, and as you can see from the expression on my face, I become the first astronaut to experience a space-age wedgie.

 Next: Apollo 12 Slideshow